wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

+- #### They can be addictive

-Finally, you may want to be careful getting into the hobby because there are so many cool keyboards to try out, you just might find yourself spending a lot of money just to get things that look cool.
+    There are so many cool keyboards to try out, you just might find yourself spending a lot of money just to get things that look cool.
 I currently have more keyboards than I do computers.

 ## Keyboard form factors